Dareeben13/coding-challenge-frontend-master/README.md

 Create a new branch "survey".
 Please open a pull request to the default branch with your answer to the following questions.

-* [ ] I have read the job description and understand the qualifications, the responsibilities and the compensation of this position.
+* [x] I have read the job description and understand the qualifications, the responsibilities and the compensation of this position.
 1. What are you most proud of as a front-end developer?
+    * What I am most proud of as a front-end developer is not just being able to build and create efficient, scalable and performant web apps, but the ability to impact and teach other people how to.

 1. What do you enjoy most working as a front-end developer?
+    * What I enjoy most working as a front-end developer is creating reusable and not tightly coupled web components, that other developers can easily reuse throughout the software.

 1. What is your favorite software development principle(s) and/or design pattern(s)?
+    * One of my favorite design patternn is Abstarction / Separation of Concerns.
+I like this because it is helpful in breaking the software or system into distinct and possibly non-overlapping features, achieving high cohesion and low coupling.

 1. What is the top 1 (or up to 3) accomplishments you achieved in your previous company?
+    * One of my top accomplishments I achieved in my previous company is architecting and building the front-end system of their new product vpay.africa, which currently serves over 10,000 merchants across Nigeria.
+    * Also, I maintained and increased the performance of their existing product dartpay.cash by 14% (50 - 64) based on  google lighthouse report.

 1. How do you like TDD?
+    * Yes I like TDD.

 ## Coding challenge